 Looking beyond short-term financial blips

-multiple buy-to-let properties in the same building were being purchased, but the apartments varied in what they offered.
+Multiple buy-to-let properties in the same building were being purchased, but the apartments varied in what they offered.
 Some were tenanted whilst another was being used as a holiday let.

-To ensure there would be no complications from these differences, Wayne raised a query on the holiday let flat with the valuer involved.
+To ensure there would be no complications from these differences, we raised a query on the holiday let flat with the valuer involved.
 They confirmed the holiday let was already factored into the overall valuation and was permitted in the building’s usage.
 This assured us once again there was no concerns in moving forward.

 Knowing what to examine where complications arise